Farwaykorse/fwkSudoku/docs/Configuration.md

 # Configuration #
 <!----------------------------------------------------------------------------->
 <!-- Description -->
-This document tries to document the used compiler and project configuration settings, related to C++ compilation.
+This document tries to document the compiler and project configuration settings.
-Supplying the motivation and discussion and to keep track of any exceptions.
+To document the motivation and to keep track of any exceptions.
 No historic data is kept (since it is part of the git log), unless a setting is considered a temporary fix.

-This document reflects the MSBuild project configurations, supporting only the most recent versions of the used toolchains at the time of commit.
+This document reflects the MSBuild project configurations, supporting only the most recent version of the used toolchain at the time of commit.

-The CMake configurations are kept in sync.
-With additional support for the toolchains used on the CI environments.
+The CMake configurations are kept in sync and contain additional toolchains as used on the CI environments.
 See:
 [AppVeyor][AppVeyor-link] _(master branch)_ for the Windows builds and
 [TravisCI][Travis-link] for Linux and Apple OSX builds.